-$^{^{11}}$ The 200 cents value is probably affected by a seemingly 'outlier group' which peaks between 2900 and 3000 cents.
+$^{^8}$ The value of 200 cents is probably affected by a seeming 'outlier group' which peaks between 2900 and 3000 cents.

-Two other features of the harmonic interval distributions are worth mentioning.
-First, the interval group corresponding to the harmonic thirds has a peak at the value of 353 cents (a 'neutral' third).
-With the exception of the second song ("Iav Kalti"), minor and major harmonic thirds are missing completely.
-The corresponding second column in Fig. 7b, however, shows two dark peaks at 300 and 400 cents, respectively, which can also be identified in Fig. 7a.
-Second, another noticeable exception from the otherwise very simple structure of the collection of harmonic interval distributions in Fig. 7b is related to the 17. song ("Tsmindao Ghmerto VI").
+7b, however, shows two dark peaks at 300 and 400 cents, respectively, which can also be identified in Fig. 7a.
+Second, another noticeable exception from the otherwise very simple structure of the collection of harmonic interval distributions in Fig. 7b is related to the 17. song ("Tsmindao Ghmerto V1").
 In this case, all the harmonic intervals (except the harmonic second at 200 cents) were sung significantly flat in comparison to the performances of the rest of the 18 songs.
 Revisiting the pitch- and note trajectories (not shown in this paper) revealed that in this particular case, the middle and bass voice singers consistently sang smaller harmonic intervals for this song, (which is the only Svan church song sung with Georgian text).
 In contrast, the top voice singer kept his harmonic major second to the middle voice singer consistently throughout the song.
 This is an interesting observation by itself.
-It tells us that the top voice singer oriented himself harmonically closer to his nearest neighbour, the middle voice singer with whom he sang a 'dissonant' major 2nd than to the bass voice singer with whom he could have chosen to sing a 'consonant' fifth.
+It tells us that the top voice singer oriented himself harmonically closer to his nearest neighbour, the middle voice singer with whom he sang a 'dissonant' major second than to the bass voice singer with whom he could have chosen to sing a 'consonant' fifth.
 In other words, he seemingly preferred the 'dissonant' over the 'consonant' interval.

-Figure 7: Harmonic interval distributions for all 19 performances recorded with the group Lakhushdi-B. For details see the text.
+Figure 7.
+Harmonic interval distributions for all 18 performances recorded with the group Lakhushdi-B. For details see the text.

 To wrap up the discussion regarding the ensemble related tuning systems for the group Lakhushdi-B, we make the assumption that it is justified to use the average pitch and harmonic interval distributions as a proxy for the characteristic tuning of an ensemble.
 However, this assumption should not be made in a strict sense.
 Instead, one should keep in mind that the tuning systems used in individual songs might differ from the average significantly.
-Judging from the standard deviations for the pitch and interval groups in Fig. 6 b and Fig. 7b the corresponding precision for the respective means of the average models is on the order of ± 40 cents.
+Judging from the standard deviations for the pitch and interval groups in Fig. 6 b and Fig. 7b the corresponding precision for the respective means of the average models is on the order of ±40 cents.